 Thousands march in Rome to protest workplace vaccine rule

-Police in helmets and carrying shields and batons blocked them from marching down a street that runs past Premier Mario Draghi's office.
-But a group of protesters broke off and headed down another street in Rome's historic main shopping district that ends near the premier’s office.
+A few hundred protesters broke off and headed down another street in Rome's historic main shopping district that ends near Premier Mario Draghi's office in Chigi Palace.
 Police formed a line, aided by police vans, and prayed water to thwart access to the seat of the Italian government.

-Many protesters raised clenched fists or waved Italian flags and shouted “Freedom!”
+Police swung at some demonstrators with batons.
+Many protesters in the front lines outside Chigi Palace raised their arms to indicate non-violence as they faced off with police.
+Others raised clenched fists or waved Italian flags and shouted “Freedom!”
 One banner read “Get your hands off (our) work."

 AP TV producer Francesco Sportelli contributed to this report.